 - Low cholesterol

 - Doesn’t taste very good

 Protein Plus Conclusion

 Protein Plus is simply another average protein powder.
 The protein blend includes some whey protein isolate, but not enough for it to make a significant difference from what we can tell.
 It also does not contain any hydrolysate, which is the biggest issue.
-To discover some of the best protein supplements on the market, view our list of the Top 10 Best Protein Powder Supplements.
+To discover some of the top protein supplements on the market, view our list of the Best Protein Powders of 2020.